tolabo/SmartQ/README.md

 <h3>Android app to virtualize queue system.</h3>

-The users of this app will be able to host a smart queue system using a simple smart phone.Every user of this app can either host a new queue or can request a token number to be part of the queue.This app can be implemented in many situations where people stand in long queues to get their turn.
+The users of this app will be able to host a smart queue system using a simple android smart phone.Every user of this app can either host a new queue or can request a token number via scanning a QR code or discovering nearby queues using bluetooth to join the queue.This app can be implemented in many situations where people stand in long queues to get their turn.

 Requirements
 <ul>